ERGO-Code/HiGHS/docs/src/interfaces/python/hipo-in-python.md

 The HiPO Interior Point Method (IPM) solver currently uses external dependencies to provide enhanced performance for linear and quadratic programming problems.
 The required dependencies are packaged in the `highspy-extras`.
 The packaged dependencies have licensing terms different from HiGHS, such as Apache 2.0.
 Other algorithms may also rely on `highspy_extras` in the future.

+HiPO can enhance performance on many large problem instances.
+It is not very well suited for smaller or easier LPs.

 ## Installation

 Install directly: